-is a vinyl series here to fulfill the needs of designers craving wood floors without the steeper price and high maintenance of natural timber.
-Sporting a durable surface that looks stylish and authentic, this vinyl selection is a fanciful representation of hardwoods with incredible color depth only achieved through top-quality high-definition graphics.
-Each of the most popular hardwoods has a voice in this line, including maple, cherry, teak, oak, ash, and many more species from around the globe.
+Amtico Spacia Wood is a vinyl flooring series that combines the beauty of natural wood floors but without the steep price and high maintenance of natural timber.
+Sporting a durable surface that looks stylish and authentic, this vinyl collection is full of hardwoods with incredible color depth only achieved through top-quality high-definition graphics.
+Each of the most popular hardwoods has a voice in the Amtico Spacia Wood collection, including maple, cherry, teak, oak, ash, and many more species from around the globe.

 The Admiral Oak and Cellar Oak color options fit well with blends of modern and minimalist interior décor.
 Think glass tables, hardwood cabinets muted with charcoal grey finishes, and black leather couches and chairs.
 In stark contrast, Warm Maple provides a soft, traditional homey feel to any living space or office, having the ability to draw in ample natural light with its subtle tones of light beige, off-white, and intermediate brown.
 We love the Mahogany option for a more antiquated yet sophisticated look, saturated with dark reds jumbled with dignified browns.
 Black Walnut is also another excellent choice to achieve this particular ambience, along with Antique Oak and Warm Walnut.
 The Pale Maple option is ideal for a floating, airy aesthetic, as its soft off-white tones go great in areas with large panoramic windows, dark decorative wall accents for contrast, and wide skylights that reflect sunlight off this color's surface without being too overpowering.
 Designers with particularly rustic sensibilities always look to the Aged Timber color for inspiration.
 Sherwood Oak and Smoked Cedar also make good pairings with rustic shabby-chic motifs, giving off the appearance of reclaimed timeworn hand scraped hardwood in the form of resilient luxury vinyl tiles.